hyperledger/besu/docs/Privacy/Explanation/Private-Transaction-Processing.md

 1. The Private Transaction Handler sends the private transaction to Orion.

-1. Orion distributes the private transaction directly (that is, point-to-point) to the Orion nodes specified in the `privateFor` attribute.
-All Orion nodes specified in by `privateFor` and `privateFrom` store the transaction.
+1. Orion distributes the private transaction directly (that is, point-to-point) to the Orion nodes specified in `privateFor` or belonging to the privacy group identified by `privacyGroupId`.
+All recipient Orion nodes store the transaction.
 The stored transaction is associated with the transaction hash and privacy group ID.

 1. Orion returns the transaction hash to the Private Transaction Handler.